A Crew at harvest, working a row together at first light.

 Lease a vineyard.

-The same vintage experience, leased privately to you.
+The same vintage, leased privately to you.
 You make every call.
 Your name on the label.

 Lease a vineyard